-My wife Anne and I have been full-time RVers for over 4 years now.
-Most of that time I’ve used a Valterra Viper sewer hose.
-Compared to the cheapie sewer hose supplied by the dealer in the initial RV starter kit, it was a large step up in quality.
+My wife Anne and I have been full-time RVers for over four years.
+Most of that time, I used a Valterra Viper sewer hose.
+It was a significant quality improvement compared to the cheap sewer hose supplied by the dealer in the initial RV starter kit.

 Anne thought I had gone off the deep end to be so excited about a new “poo” hose.
 She clearly isn’t the one who does the dirty deed.
-Also, this isn’t a run of the mill RV sewer hose and connectors.
-The Waste Master RV Sewer Management System incorporates some very cool new innovations to RV sewer products.
+Also, this isn’t a run-of-the-mill RV sewer hose and connectors.
+The Waste Master RV Sewer Management System incorporates some cool innovations to RV sewer products.
 I could hardly wait to get my hands on the system and check them out for myself.

 What’s in the Waste Master RV Sewer Management System?

-Unlike some RVers that stay in only a few RV parks with conveniently located sewer drain holes, I travel extensively and stay in a large variety of RV parks and campgrounds, plus our stints out dry camping.
+Unlike some RVers that stay in only a few parks with conveniently located sewer drain holes, I travel extensively and stay in many RV parks and campgrounds, plus our stints out dry camping.
 I end up using many different styles of sewer dump and drain arrangements.
 I’ve even been in parks where the sewer hole was on the opposite side of the rig!

 Items Included in my LCI Sewer System:

 - Waste Master Sewer Hose – the heart of the system is a 20-foot hose with a cam lock style connection on one end and a 90-degree sewer output elbow at the other

 - Cam-Lock Output for the RV – replaces the standard bayonet style sewer output attached to the RV

 - Flow-Down Hose Support – adjustable support platform to keep the sewer hose off the ground and angled down to the drain